risingphoenixtc/shibashibase2/_navtiles/30-about-us-dr-chi.md

 customtags:
   - tiles-aboutus
 ---
 Dr. Chi Chaing Tao is another of our lineage holders.
-He studied with Cheno Man Ching and became a master in his own right.
+He studied with Cheng Man Ching and became a master in his own right.